FindMySchool LogoFindMySchool

 On the external accountability side, the latest Ofsted inspection (15 and 16 November 2022) confirmed the school continues to be Good, with safeguarding judged effective.

-Academically, the most recent published Key Stage 2 (KS2) indicators are encouraging: 74% met the expected standard in reading, writing and maths, compared with an England average of 62%, and 20.67% achieved the higher standard compared with 8% across England.
+Academically, the most recent published Key Stage 2 (KS2) indicators are mixed but readable: 60% met the expected standard in reading, writing and maths, and 10% achieved the higher standard.
+Scaled scores remain steady, with 104 in reading, 103 in maths and 104 in grammar, punctuation and spelling.

 Mapledene’s stated ethos is compact and memorable: Belong, Believe, Be You: ACHIEVE!, supported by an emphasis on safety, commitment and aspirations.
 That framing matters because it tends to shape what children hear repeatedly, and what staff refer back to when behaviour, attendance, and effort need tightening.